 A variety of communication and engagement methods were used to inform and seek feedback from the sporting and general community.
 These methods included:

-- Emails and an e-newsletter - Engagement webpage with FAQs and online survey - Corflute signs with QR code link to engagement page (installed at 15 sport and recreation sites across the LGA) - Hardcopy information available at all city libraries - Illawarra Mercury Community Update - Media release - Social media promotions via Council social media channels - Drop-in sessions with young people - An online meeting with Illawarra Stingrays Football Club - A presentation for the Sports and Facilities Reference Group.
+- Emails and an e-newsletter - Engagement webpage with FAQs and online survey - Corflute signs with QR code link to engagement page (installed at 15 sport and recreation sites across the LGA) - Hardcopy information available at all city libraries - Illawarra Mercury Community Update - Media release - Social media promotions via Council social media channels - Drop-in sessions with young people - An online meeting with Illawarra Stingrays Football Club - A presentation and hard copy document provided to the Sports and Facilities Reference Group.